US Map of States With Connecting Dots

 The Best States to Form a Foreign LLC

-While most entrepreneurs choose to register a Limited Liability Company (LLC) in the state where they live and plan to operate, some take a different path and form their LLCs in a state other than their own.
-This entity is referred to as a foreign LLC.
+While most entrepreneurs choose to register a Limited Liability Company (LLC) in the state where they live and plan to operate, some decide to expand their operations into one or more other states by registering it as a “foreign LLC”.

 Let me walk you through some instances in which forming a foreign LLC may be the way to go, and then we’ll look at the best states for forming a foreign LLC.